 Teaching a child to ride a bike is such a great skill for them to learn, and so rewarding as a parent.
-It’s super easy to get them started, and once they get going your child will quickly gain confidence, riding without you in no time.
 You may have been taught how to ride a bike when you were younger, but it’s difficult to remember exactly how you learned – so, where do you start?

 Although it varies from child to child, it is possible to teach a child to ride a bike in as little as 45 minutes.
 However, this will depend on your child’s confidence and their coordination, as a child’s first lesson focuses on getting them to balance and used to how sitting on a bike feels.

 Children’s bikes begin at different levels; to help get them more confident riding, we would recommend using a balance bike or a pavement bike with stabilisers.

 Balance bikes start the simple process of learning how to ride a bike by teaching your child to, put simply, balance.
 Children get a better idea of how to balance because these type of bikes don’t have pedals.
 This allows your child to primarily focus on how the bike feels, using their legs and feet to support them whilst walking with it, running and sitting on the bike.

 Balance bikes have two wheels, brakes but no pedals, and are smaller and lighter than bikes with stabilisers.
 They have been designed so your child can pick them up so they can easily sit on and off to practice riding.